OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 ```

 safeguard-ps currently includes 269 cmdlets, and the number is increasing all
 the time.
-SPP contains approximately 800 Safeguard API endpoints, which means
+SPP contains approximately 800 SPP API endpoints, which means
 there are specific endpoints that do not have safeguard-ps support.

 With so many cmdlets it can be difficult to find the functionality you may be